-- 1. Romantic relationships of young adults [data sets: FReDA, DU&ICH, CILS4EU] - a.
-Gender identities, discrepancies with partner perceptions and relationship quality among young adult couples - b.
-Variations in the quality of romantic relationships among young adults and the potential role of relationship education - c.
-Gender differences in conflict behaviours in relationships - 2.
+- c.
+Changes in the quality of romantic relationships, conflict frequency and resolution styles across relationship transitions (from single to LAT to cohabiting etc) as among young adults - d.
+Gender differences in conflict behaviours in relationships - 3.
 Does the wellbeing of people with non-binary or more diverse gender identities vary from individuals who clearly identify with their sex in different European countries [ESS 2023]: - a.
 What role do support networks play? - b.
-What role do discrimination experiences (in the labour market, health care etc.) play? - 3.
+What role do discrimination experiences (in the labour market, health care etc.) play? - 4.
 How do different combinations of masculine and feminine gender identities relate to health-related behaviours (e.g. smoking, alcohol consumption, sports) and physical health outcomes in different European countries?
-[ESS 2023]:

-- a.
+[ESS 2023]: - a.
 Are more feminine identities related to healthier food consumption and better self-reported health among both men and women? - b.
 Do marginalised groups of men (low educated, unemployed) report more risky health behaviours and worse health than other groups? - c.
-Are the relationships of masculinity and femininity with health behaviours and outcomes weaker in countries with more egalitarian gender cultures and institutions? - 4.
+Are the relationships of masculinity and femininity with health behaviours and outcomes weaker in countries with more egalitarian gender cultures and institutions? - 5.
 How do different masculine and feminine identities relate to environmental attitudes in different European countries?
 [ESS 2023]: - a.
 Are there groups of alternative hybrid masculinities that show strong support for pro-environmental attitudes and pro-gender equality measures? - b.
-Do marginalised groups of men (low educated, unemployed) show lower support for pro-environmental attitudes than other groups? - 5.
+Do marginalised groups of men (low educated, unemployed) show lower support for pro-environmental attitudes than other groups? - 6.
 Policy regulations regarding divorce and custody arrangements (EU- SILC 2021, FReDA]: - a.
 How do policy regulations regarding divorce and custody arrangements affect parenting arrangements and labour force participation of mothers and fathers? - b.
-How do parenting arrangements in post-separation families relate to labour market participation and economic outcomes of mothers and fathers? - 6.
+How do parenting arrangements in post-separation families relate to labour market participation and economic outcomes of mothers and fathers? - 7.
 Norms and expectations around work: - a.
 (How) do norms and expectations around work, e.g., regarding working hours in general ("Four-day week") but also regarding flexitime and flexiplace differ across social groups? - b.
 (How) are norms and expectations around work changing? - c.
-(How) do such changes in norms and expectations around work differ across workplaces, occupations and industries? - d.
-(How) do policies at the state- and workplace-level relate to such changes in norms and expectations? - 7.
+(How) do such changes in norms and expectations around work differ across workplaces, occupations and industries?

+- d.
+(How) do policies at the state- and workplace-level relate to such changes in norms and expectations? - 8.
 Sustainable/green living condition and wellbeing: - a.
 How do urban living conditions, especially green living, impact subjective well-being/health? - b.
-How do social inequalities shape the possibilities and practices of sustainable living conditions? - 8.
+How do social inequalities shape the possibilities and practices of sustainable living conditions? - 9.
 Social upward mobility and eating practices (data available from online survey of French college graduates): - a.
 How does upward social mobility relate to altered eating practices (e.g. food consumption, shopping behaviours, restaurants visited)? - b.
 How do college graduates from lower socio-economic backgrounds construct their new class identities in their eating practices?